 Identify.
 Champion.
 Change.

-The Health Innovation Platform (HIP) seeks to support health professionals to foster and develop their innovative ideas.
+In collaboration with Dr Matthew Harris at the Institute of Global Health Innovation at Imperial College London, the Health Innovation Platform (HIP) seeks to support health professionals to foster and develop their innovative ideas.
 Through our model of health partnerships and based on our Principles of Partnership, we will champion outstanding ideas, tools and techniques which we believe have the potential to transform health systems in both low resource settings and in the U.K.

 Join the health innovation platform to help make this a reality.

 We believe that investing in innovation – finding new ways to solve problems – is crucial to solving the health problems we face globally.

 We know that the world is full of innovators with simple and effective solutions to global health challenges with the potential to revolutionise healthcare.